-I was reading this interesting preprint on ordinal regression using brms (which I recently praised in a tutorial on computing Bayes factors) by Paul Bürkner and Matt Vuorre.
+I was reading this interesting preprint on ordinal regression by Paul Bürkner and Matt Vuorre.
 Now see this footnote about their vocabulary:

 Hallelujah and Eureka!!
 I think that these terms may help solve (some of) the long-standing confusion about the difference between “fixed” and “random” effects.

-The mathematical distinction is that Varying (previously “random”) parameters have an associated variance while Population-level (previously “fixed”) parameters do not.
+The mathematical distinction is that Varying (“random”) parameters have an associated variance while Population-level (“fixed”) parameters do not.
 Population-level effects model a single mean in the population.
 Varying effects model a mean and a variance term in the population, i.e., two rather than one parameters.
 The major practical implication is that Varying parameters have shrinkage in a regression towards the mean-like way whereas the Population-level parameters do not.

 So shrinkage is the only practical difference.
 This is true for both frequentist and Bayesian inference.
-Understanding when to model real-world phenomena is not self-evident.
+Understanding when to model real-world phenomena using shrinkage, however, is not self-evident.
 So let me try to unpack why I think that the terms “Population-Level” and “Varying” convey this understanding pretty well.

 Values of Population-level parameters are modeled as identical for all units.

-Everybody in the population of individuals who could ever be subjected to the treatment X would get an underlying improvement of exactly 4.2 points more than had they been in the control group.
-Repeat: Every.
+Everybody in the population of individuals who could ever be treated with X would get an underlying improvement of exactly 4.2 points more than had they been in the control group.
+Mark my words: Every.
 Single.
 Individual!
 The fact that observed changes deviate from this true underlying effect is due to other sources of noise not accounted for by the model.

 Now, it’s easy to see why this would be called “fixed” when you have a good understanding of what it is, but as a newcomer, the term “fixed” may lead you astray thinking that either (1) it is not estimated, (2) that it is fixed to something, or that its semantically self-contradictory to call a variable fixed!
 Andrew Gellman calls them non-varying parameters, and I think this term suffers a bit from the same possible confusions.
 Population-level goes a long way here.
 The only ambiguity left is whether parameters that apply to the population also apply to individuals, but I can’t think of a better term.
 “Universal”, “Global”, or “Omnipresent” are close competitors but they seem to generalize beyond a specific population so let’s stick with Population-level.